jecki/ts2python/docs/Mapping.rst

     }

 will not be converted to a Python Enum.
 (Rather, ts2python will complain about an expected closing quote.)
-However, in those cases, where the string content happens to be a valid identifier, ts2python will consider those strings as identifiers.
+However, in those cases, where the string-content happens to be a valid identifier, ts2python will consider those strings as identifiers.
 The Typescript enum ``enum MilkyWay { 'earth', 'moon', 'stars' }`` will be converted to::